Hakim Ziyech: 2022–23 season: Dip in form and failed loan move

-In the January transfer window, Ziyech could not move to Paris Saint-Germain on loan as his parent club submitted the wrong documents before the deadline which were rejected by the LFP.
-However, he ended the season with 24 appearances in all competitions.
+In the January transfer window, Ziyech could not move to Paris Saint-Germain on loan as his parent club submitted the wrong documents before the deadline, which were ultimately rejected by the LFP.
+He eventually ended the season with 24 appearances in all competitions.
+After the failure to leave for PSG, he criticized Chelsea for their lack of professionalism and respect.
+The loss of form coupled with the arrival of multiple signings led to him being excluded from the first team.

 Galatasaray

 On 19 August 2023, Süper Lig side Galatasaray announced that Ziyech arrived in Istanbul to complete his transfer to Turkey.
-On 20 August 2023, Ziyech completed a season-long loan to Galatasaray, with an obligation to make the move permanent.
+On 20 August 2023, Ziyech completed a season-long loan to Galatasaray, with an obligation to join permanently.

-On 16 September 2023, Ziyech made his debut in a 4–2 home win against Samsunspor after he came off from the bench in second half to replace Tetê, providing an assist to Mauro Icardi in the process.
+On 16 September 2023, Ziyech made his debut in a 4–2 home win against Samsunspor coming off the bench to provide an assist to Mauro Icardi.
 On 20 September, he made his first start in a 2–2 UEFA Champions League group stage draw with FC Copenhagen.
 Three days later, on 23 September, he scored his first goal for Galatasaray in a 2–1 win at İstanbul Başakşehir.

 On 1 November 2023, Ziyech was nominated for the 2023 African Footballer of the Year by CAF.
 On 29 November, he scored a brace in the 2023–24 UEFA Champions League group stage match against Manchester United, on 29 January 2025, it was stated that Ziyech's contract was mutually terminated.
+Disputes with the upper management led to his premature departure from Türkiye.

 Al-Duhail

 On 30 January 2025, Ziyech joined Qatar Stars League club Al-Duhail.
 Although contract details were not disclosed, reports indicated a short-term agreement.
 He scored his first goal for the club on 8 March, contributing to a 4–2 away win over Al Ahli in the league.

-On 31 May 2025, it was announced that Ziyech's contract had been terminated by mutual consent, bringing his stay in Qatar to an end after four months.
+On 31 May 2025, it was announced that Ziyech's contract had been terminated by mutual consent, ending his 4-month stint in Qatar.

 Wydad AC

-On 22 October 2025, Ziyech signed a two-year contract with Botola Pro club Wydad AC.
-His transfer is considered by many the biggest in Botola Pro history.
-CAF described Ziyech's transfer as a major gain both on the sporting and commercial fronts.
+On 22 October 2025, Ziyech signed a two-year contract with Botola Pro club Wydad AC in Morocco.
+His transfer is considered by many to be the biggest in the league's history.
+His primary motivation to sign for Wydad was to play football in Morocco and re-connect to his ancestral roots.
+CAF described Ziyech's transfer as a major gain both on the commercial and sporting fronts.

+On 25 January 2026, Ziyech played his first match for the club against Congolese side Maniema Union in the 2025–26 CAF Confederation Cup.
+On 23 May, he scored his first hat-trick for Wydad in a 3–2 Botola Pro match win against Hassania Agadir.
+Later that year, on 6 September, his contract was terminated by mutual agreement.

+Botafogo

+On 9 September 2026, Ziyech joined Brasileiro Série A club Botafogo on a free transfer, signing a contract until the end of 2028.